Top 8 Things Your Intranet Should Have

 I can’t stress this one enough for customers.
 If you want a successful intranet that people use, you need to provide relevant information; essential documents that are required on a daily basis and most importantly, dynamic content that gets refreshed automatically from different areas of the intranet to the homepage.
 For example, many intranets provide the tools to manage projects and archive project-related files and documents.
 By using the same software for multiple functionalities, you guarantee that employees will use it every day.

 8. Consolidation of Functionalities

 Many times companies don’t know the power of the intranet software they buy; hence they keep buying licenses and other software products to accomplish tasks that can be leveraged by extending the functionalities of an intranet.
 For example, we have seen many companies using software for:

 - Managing help desk incidents,

-- Keeping track of the equipment they lend to employees,
+- Keeping track of the equipment, they lend to employees,

 - Creating dashboards or reports,

 So, here is the bottom line.
 Don’t be overwhelmed with the task.
-If you are working with your team in creating a corporate intranet strategy, don’t forget that planning is always the most important part in the success of an intranet deployment.
+If you are working with your team in creating a corporate intranet strategy, don’t forget that planning is always the most critical part of the success of an intranet deployment.
 If there is no plan, your intranet strategy will fail or it will not have the impact that you are looking for in your team.
 Enjoy the process.

 INVID is a full service IT consulting firm.
 We specialize in deploying corporate intranets and portals.
 If you need assistance with your intranet strategy, give us a call.
 Have something to add to this blog post?
 Leave us a comment or contact us.